conjikidow/SMTPlan/README.md

 - Modified the format for printing solved plans.

 ## How to run

 ### Apptainer

 To build the Apptainer image and install SMTPlan+ on your host system, just run [install.sh](install.sh).
 After installation, you can use `SMTPlan` command on your host environment.

-Note that [Apptainer](https://apptainer.org/) is required and currently only available on Linux systems.
+Note that [Apptainer](https://apptainer.org/) (version 1.3.4) is required and currently only available on Linux systems.

 ### Docker